abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 this.* Reactions like those are habitual and need to be questioned.

-When the mind assumes it likes an experience, it tends to block out the negative aspects in order to prop up the view, *I like this*.
-So we need to deliberately bring up the negative side for examination, asking ourselves, *What are the drawbacks?
+When the mind assumes it likes an experience, it tends to block out the negative aspects in order to prop up the view, *I like this.* So we need to deliberately bring up the negative side for examination, asking ourselves, *What are the drawbacks?
 What are the pitfalls in this?
 How might I get hooked by it?* In the same way, when the mind experiences